hpclab/istella22-experiments/README.md

 # Citation

-If you use Istella22 and/or the source code this GitHub repository, please cite:
+If you use Istella22 and/or the source code shared with this GitHub repository, please cite:

 [The Istella22 Dataset: Bridging Traditional and Neural Learning to Rank Evaluation](https://dl.acm.org/doi/abs/10.1145/3477495.3531740)